 Short 1 ABC Jan 60 put

 If the stock’s market price stays flat, both options may expire worthless.
-This would only occur if ABC’s market price was the same as the shared strike price, the best-case scenario for a short straddle.
+This happens when ABC’s market price is at the shared strike price at expiration, which is the best-case scenario for a short straddle.

-If the stock’s market price rises, the investor’s call will be assigned (exercised).
-This scenario presents the investor with the most risk as the call obligates the investor to sell shares at the strike price.
-Before this occurs, the investor must purchase the shares at the market price.
-The higher the market price rises, the more expensive it is to acquire the shares (and the larger the loss).
+If the stock’s market price rises, the call will be assigned (exercised).
+This is the most dangerous outcome because the short call obligates the investor to sell shares at the strike price.
+If the investor doesn’t already own the shares, they must buy them at the market price first.
+The higher the market price rises, the larger the loss.

-If the stock’s market price falls, the investor’s put will be assigned (exercised).
-This scenario presents the investor with significant risk as the put obligates the investor to buy shares at the strike price.
-The further the market price falls, the more the investor “overpays” for the stock (and the larger the loss).
+If the stock’s market price falls, the put will be assigned (exercised).
+This also creates significant risk because the short put obligates the investor to buy shares at the strike price.
+The further the market price falls, the more the investor overpays relative to the market value, increasing the loss.

 Let’s take a look at several scenarios to understand short straddles better: